Qumulo/docs/_includes/content-reuse/admin-guides/network-configuration/configuring-authoritative-dns.md

 This section explains how to enable QDNS, restrict DNS queries to specific client IP addresses, remove host restrictions from DNS queries, modify the fully qualified domain name (FQDN) for your QDNS configuration, and disable QDNS by using the `qq` CLI.

 ### To Enable QDNS for All Nodes
-Use the {% include qq.html command="authoritative_dns_modify_settings" %} command with the `--enable` flag and specify your FQDN.
+Run the {% include qq.html command="authoritative_dns_modify_settings" %} command with the `--enable` flag and specify your FQDN.
 For example:

 ```bash
 qq authoritative_dns_modify_settings \